Modified Unruh Thermodynamics in Emergent Gravity: Finite Heat Capacity and R\'enyi Entropy: Acknowledgements

 \section{Acknowledgements}

-\paragraph{}H. El M would like to acknowledge networking support of the COST Action CA 22113 - Fundamental challenges in theoretical physics (Theory and Challenges), CA 21136 - Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse), and CA 23130 - Bridging high and low energies in search of quantum gravity (BridgeQG).
+\paragraph{}H. El M would like to acknowledge the networking support of the COST Action CA 22113 - Fundamental challenges in theoretical physics (Theory and Challenges), CA 21136 - Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse), and CA 23130 - Bridging high and low energies in search of quantum gravity (BridgeQG).
 He also thanks IOP for its support.
+This work was carried out under the project UIZ 2025 Scientific Research Projects: {\tt PRJ-2025-81}.